jwodder/aptrepo/README.rst

 `GitHub <https://github.com/jwodder/aptrepo>`_
 | `Issues <https://github.com/jwodder/aptrepo/issues>`_

-``aptrepo`` is a developmental attempt at a pure Python library for fetching data from arbitrary APT repositories (without having to add them to your ``sources.list`` first).
+``aptrepo`` is an in-development attempt at a pure Python library for fetching data from arbitrary APT repositories (without having to add them to your ``sources.list`` first).
 Currently, its main attractions are the programs in its command-line interface: